m-architek/d2s-file-generator/README.md

 - \+ 20 life for each completed difficulty ("The Golden Bird" quest reward)
 - \+ 10% to all resistances for each completed difficulty ("Prison of Ice" reward)

+Application creates file named `{character_name}.d2s` in working directory.
+If such file already exists, execution will fail with an error, leaving existing file untouched.

 **References**

 During development, I used following resources that describes d2s file format: